srcimon/screwbox/UNRELEASED-CHANGES.md

 - Repeat assignments when importing entities using `ImportOptions`
 - Add multiple nodes to a `Polygon`
 - Added automatically updated property `FluidComponent.outline`
+- Added effect post filters to handle effects bound to the game world (#962)
+- Apply shader on fluids (#991)
+- Check for visibility within any viewport

 ### 🪛 Bug Fixes